laurencegill/one-backup-ceph/README.md

 # one-backup-ceph
 Backup rbd backed images to bareos or bacula.

+Also there is a complementary python script that checks the bacula and opennebula python apis to check that all of your persistent VMs are being backed up.

 Script to snapshot and export opennebula persistent VMs (image and optionally files from within the image using libguestfs) from a ceph datastore.

 The backup server must have access to the opennebula controller and the ceph cluster.